-Operating expenses increased by \$3,092,616.87 due to varying factors.
+Operating expenses increased by \$168,425.81 due to varying factors.

-Non-operating expenses decreased due to a decrease in contracts payable and a payment of an NJEIT note in the prior year.
+Non-operating expenses increased due to a payment of an NJEIT note in the current year.

 Notes to the Financial Statements

 The notes provide additional information that is essential to a full understanding of the data provided in the Authority's financial statements.
 This information is information that has not been presented on the face of the financial statements, for reasons of practicality, but is essential for the financial statements to be fairly presented.